 Solicitors cannot release a will during the testator’s lifetime without authority

 Solicitors cannot release a copy of the testator’s will during the testator’s lifetime without authority from the testator.
 Solicitors’ conduct rules state that a solicitor must not disclose any information which is confidential to a client.

 The will cannot be released to an attorney appointed under a Power of Attorney made by the testator principal, even if enduring unless it is expressly stated in the Power of Attorney document.

 A testator who wishes to engage a new solicitor may need to sign an authority to release the original will and provide relevant identification documents as required by the law firm that holds the will.

 A will can only be released during the lifetime of the testator without his consent in accordance with an order of the Court upon application or notice of the NSW Trustee and Guardian.

-If you have any will or deceased estate queries, contact our team on (02) 9307 8900 or at [email protected].
+If you have any will or deceased estate queries, contact our team at (02) 9307 8900 or at [email protected].